Referent Power: Build Trust and Influence in Your Team

-You have undoubtedly heard of those super-leaders who have this magic power of inspiring their teams in the most challenging projects.
+You have undoubtedly heard of those super-leaders who have the magic power to inspire their teams in the most challenging projects.
 Their words can drive their employees onward, even when things aren’t going all that smoothly—the staff look at them with love and adoration.
 Fellow C-levelers are in awe.
+But how to become one of those leaders?
+The answer is simple — develop your inherent referent power.

 Referent power is the type of power that can dramatically change your business and make your team work better.
-All you need is to reconsider your leadership style and include referent power into your self-improvement schedule.
+All you need is to reconsider your leadership style and include referent power in your self-improvement schedule.
 In this article, you’ll uncover:

 ✅ What is referent power?